wyy18feb/wyy18feb.github.io/_drafts/First-Step-In-Go.md

 // initialize a struct
 p1 := new(Person)  // initialize fields to zero
-p1 := Person(name: "wyy18feb", addr: "a st.", phone: "123")  // initialize using a struct literal
+p1 := Person{name: "wyy18feb", addr: "a st.", phone: "123"}  // initialize using a struct literal

 // access a struct
 p1.name = "wyy18feb"